r-snes/r-snes/FINANCE.md

 ## 7. Disclaimer
 > This financial plan is designed to align with **French and European law**.
 > The project maintains a **non-commercial, open-source** status to avoid any copyright or licensing conflicts.
-> Donations, if accepted, are purely voluntary and do **not** imply sale, licensing, or endorsement by Nintendo or any third party.
+> Donations and commissioned plug-in work are purely voluntary and do **not** imply sale, licensing, or endorsement by Nintendo or any third party.
 > This document does not constitute legal or financial advice; it reflects the project’s internal compliance and transparency goals.

 ---

 *Last updated: October 2025*